hummy123/hummy123.github.io/_posts/2025-07-09-Tile-Merging-Quad-Trees.md

 We deal with this issue by making two quadrants which are 2 pixels tall, and two quadrants which are 3 pixels tall.

 It is no help to address this problem by considering floating point numbers, because pixels are integers themselves.
+A single pixel cannot be split in half.

 #### Optimal merging